How many times have you left an online store, mid-purchase, after trying and failing to find the answers you needed?

 It may seem easier to just make them come to your preferred channels, but overlooking the preferences of millennials and Gen Z can negatively affect your business as their buying power grows.

 Gorgias live chat integrates into our leading platform for ecommerce customer support.
-You can handle live chat tickets alongside those from email, phone and social media to more easily serve your online customers.
+You can handle live chat tickets alongside those from email, phone, and social media to more easily serve your online customers.
+You can even proactively reach out to customers to resolve more issues and boost sales.
 Then automate your most repetitive inquiries to make time for the conversations that matter to your business.

 Our tool was specifically built to work seamlessly with major ecommerce platforms like Shopify, Magento, and BigCommerce, and our integrations go deeper than any other platform.
 Sign up today to see how our chat tools can help your business grow.